kenneth558/plant_conductance_primary_perception/README.md

 # plant_conductance_primary_perception
 This serves notice that this project has now been made private for processing of copyright and patent applications

 <dl><dt>23 Aug 2022</dt></dl>Powering the project up with the RPi Pico W resulted in a non-functional response.
 So I went back to Arduino merely to know that the hardware is OK.
 It is.
-I'll make the RPI W move in two steps instead of one this time - the first step is to get the circuit working at 3.3 volts in Arduino first, THEN wire it back to the RPi Pico W.
+I'll make the RPI Pico W move in two steps instead of one this time - the first step is to get the circuit working at 3.3 volts in Arduino first, THEN wire it back to the RPi Pico W.

 ...and...the circuit does NOT work at 3.3v.
 Time to have a very close look at relevant design parameters now.